 -

-Set initial target 10-20% ABOVE actual.
-Give the algorithm room to learn.
-You can always reduce later.
+Set the initial target 10-20% ABOVE actual.
+Give the algorithm room.
+You can always tighten later ā recovering from setting too low costs you weeks.

 -